oasis-tcs/odata-specs/odata-url-conventions/temp/odata-v4.01-os-part2-url-conventions-raw.md

 http://host/service/Orders?\$filter=Items/any(d:d/Quantity gt 100)
 :::

-[Example]{#_Toc371341807} 99: all customers having an order with a deviating shipping address.
+Example 99: all customers having an order with a deviating shipping address.
 The `Address` in the argument expression is evaluated in the scope of the `Customers` collection.

 ::: {style="border-top:solid windowtext 1.0pt;border-left:none;border-bottom:
 solid windowtext 1.0pt;border-right:none;padding:3.0pt 0in 3.0pt 0in;